nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/108-graph-data-structure/102-search-algorithms/101-depth-first-search.md

-# Depth First Search
+# Depth-First Search (DFS)

-**Depth-First Search (DFS)** is an algorithm used for traversing or searching tree or graph data structures.
-The process starts at the root node (selecting some arbitrary node as the root in the case of a graph), and explores as far as possible along each branch before backtracking.
-It uses a last in, first out (LIFO) stack to remember to get the next vertex to start a search when a dead end occurs in any iteration.
-DFS has been used in a variety of applications including finding connected components, topological sorting, and finding articulation points (or cut vertices) in a graph.
+## Overview
+- **Type**: An algorithm for traversing or searching through trees and graphs.
+- **Approach**: Prioritizes delving deep into a branch before backtracking.

+## Mechanism
+1. **Starting Point**: Begins at a root node (or an arbitrary node in the case of a graph).
+2. **Traversal**:
+   - Explores as far down a path as possible.
+   - Uses a stack (either actual or through recursion) to track the path.
+3. **Backtracking**:
+   - When a path ends (a dead end), it backtracks to explore new paths.

+## Characteristics
+- **Stack Utilization**: Follows a Last In, First Out (LIFO) method to manage nodes during traversal.
+- **Exhaustive Path Exploration**: Thoroughly explores each path before moving on to another.

+## Applications
+- **Connected Components**: Useful in identifying connected components in a graph.
+- **Topological Sorting**: Employed in scenarios requiring the ordering of elements with dependencies, such as task scheduling.
+- **Articulation Points**: Effective in finding critical vertices or cut vertices that increase graph connectivity.

+## Significance
+- **Versatility**: DFS is a foundational algorithm in graph theory, applied in a variety of computational problems.
+- **Efficiency**: While it can be computationally intensive, its depth-focused exploration makes it efficient for problems requiring comprehensive path analysis.